mkoryak/magic-merge-plz/README.md

     settings.org         string, org name - catalant
-    settings.repos       array, array of repo names in org to check settings.label       string, magic label name, defaults to 'a magic merge plz' settings.user        string, username of user who will be acting on behalf of magic-merge settings.auth        object, auth object with {password} or {token}
+    settings.repos       array, array of repo names in org to check settings.label       string, magic label name, defaults to 'a magic merge plz' settings.user        string, username of user on whose behalf magic-merge will act settings.auth        object, auth object with {password} or {token}
     settings.stalePrDays number, number of days a pr should stay open to get an emitted event about it }